rkuo2000/NPCpy/README.md

 ## Support
 If you appreciate the work here, [consider supporting NPC Worldwide](https://buymeacoffee.com/npcworldwide).
 If you'd like to explore how to use `npcsh` to help your business, please reach out to info@npcworldwi.de .

-## NPC Studio
-Coming soon!
-NPC Studio will be a desktop application for managing chats and agents on your own machine.
-Be sure to sign up for the [npcsh newsletter](https://forms.gle/n1NzQmwjsV4xv1B2A) to hear updates!

 ## License
 This project is licensed under the MIT License.